geoserver/geoserver/doc/en/user/source/gettingstarted/image-quickstart/index.rst

       Basic Resource Info

 #.
-Check the :guilabel:`Coordiante Reference Systems` information is as listed below.
+Check the :guilabel:`Coordinate Reference Systems` information is as listed below.

    .. note:: In this case select ``Force declared`` to prefer the GeoServer internal EPSG database definition of WGS84 over the :file:`prj` file provided alongside the same image.